-Can you imagine living in a place that is only in black and white?
+Can you imagine living in a place that is only black and white?
 Sounds boring, right?
-Lucky for us, we live in a world wherein vibrant colors exist- from different shades of yellows to crisp oranges and reds, we got it all!
+Lucky for us, we live in a world wherein vibrant colors exist- from different shades of yellows to crisp oranges and reds; we got it all!
 In fact, there are millions of colors in the world, and some do not even have their names yet.

-Let’s take the color of the Philippine flag for example.
+Let’s take the color of the Philippine flag, for example.
 You see, the color blue represents peace and justice, while red symbolizes valor and patriotism.
 The triangular white color on the left side reflects equality and liberty.

 In the Tagalog language, color is directly translated as “kulay.”
 Here are some examples of how to use the word appropriately: